AlexaWu/SQL-Project---Profiling-and-Analyzing-the-Yelp-Dataset/README.md

 The project has two parts.

-`In the first part`, there are a series of questions regarding the data to help profile and better understand the data.
+`In the first part`, I used basic SQL (aggregations, joins, count & nulls, group by, order by, limit, like, etc.) to profile and understand Yelp dataset

-`In the second part`, I came up with several particular research question for analysis, my own **inferences and analysis of the data**, and **prepared the dataset for the analysis**.
+`In the second part`, I conduct analysis on the Yelp dataset and prepare the data for analysis.
+(Include: Parsing out keywords and business attributes for sentiment analysis, clustering businesses to find commonalities or anomalies between them, predicting the overall star rating for a business, predicting the number of fans a user will have, and so on.)

 #### Part 1: Yelp Dataset Profiling and Understanding
 1. Profile the data by finding the total number of records for each of the tables.